 How do anime studios make money?
-We see reports coming out stating that the industry is posting record high revenues, but they have followed by reports of studios struggling to pay their animators above minimum wage.
+We see reports coming out stating that the industry is posting record-high revenues, but they have been followed by reports of studios struggling to pay their animators above minimum wage.

 Now for the complex answer…